phirebase/blogroll-links-renderer/README.md

 == Description ==

 Easily display WordPress Blogroll links with the shortcode `[blogroll-links]` and its customizable options.

+**Features:**
+- Display WordPress Blogroll links directly on your site.
+- Filter links by category or show only specific links.
+- Optionally display icons/images alongside each link.
+- Customize the layout with a custom CSS class via settings.
+- Simple setup via `Settings > Blogroll Links Renderer`.

 **Shortcode Parameters:**
 - **`category`**: Filter links by category name.